๐Ÿš—๐Ÿ๏ธ Welcome to Motoshare!

 Skills youโ€™ll gain

-• Advanced Instrumentation: You will learn how to add code to your apps so they report their own health.
+• Advanced Instrumentation: You will learn how to add telemetry to applications using OpenTelemetry without impacting performance.

-• Distributed Tracing: You will master the ability to follow a single request across many different microservices.
+• Distributed Tracing: The ability to follow a single user request across hundreds of microservices.

 Preparation Plan